enginecommerce/theme_building_blocks/README.md

 Each folder in `spree` and `engine_cms` contains Liquid files that become the pages of a store.
 Reusable partials live in the `spree/shared` folder.

 `theme_assets` are the non-Liquid files that make up your theme, like JavaScript and CSS.
 Engine has native support for [SCSS](https://sass-lang.com/) and favors it over vanilla CSS.
 Also included are two JSON files that allow Engine operators to customize your theme.

 ---

+## More Guides and Docs

+**We hope this repo and README help you get started, but there is much more help available to you.
+Helpful resources, development guides, theme docs, and API docs can be found at [developers.enginecommerce.com](https://developers.enginecommerce.com).**

+---